ohata-toast/EasyMaker/en/console-guide.md

 | Ubuntu 22.04 CPU TensorFlow Training | CPU  | TensorFlow | 2.12.0   | 3.10   | fb34a0a4-kr1-registry.container.nhncloud.com/easymaker/tensorflow-train:2.12.0-cpu-py310-ubuntu2204 |
 | Ubuntu 22.04 GPU TensorFlow Training | GPU  | TensorFlow | 2.12.0   | 3.10   | fb34a0a4-kr1-registry.container.nhncloud.com/easymaker/tensorflow-train:2.12.0-gpu-py310-ubuntu2204 |

-> [Note] Limitations on using private images:
->
-> Only private images derived from base images provided by AI EasyMaker can be used.
+!!! tip "Note"
-> Only NHN Container Registry (NCR) can be integrated as a container registry service where private images are stored.
+    Only NHN Container Registry (NCR) can be integrated as a container registry service where private images are stored.
 (As of December 2023)

+!!! danger "Caution"
+    Only private images derived from base images provided by AI EasyMaker can be used.

 <a id="personal.image.create"></a>